The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 At this price point, most feeders struggle with consistent portions, but the PitPet maintains respectable 8% deviation for large kibble during Wirecutter's extensive testing.
 Small kibble accuracy drops to 22%, which limits its usefulness for cats and small dogs, but medium-to-large dogs get reliable portions.

-The physical control panel provides foolproof programming without smartphone dependencies.
+The physical control panel provides reliable programming without smartphone dependencies.
 The LCD display clearly shows upcoming meal times and portion sizes, and the button layout makes schedule adjustments straightforward even for less tech-savvy users.

 Basic But Functional